flaccid-wasteland/chef-solo-wrapper/README.md

 	[Thu, 01 Dec 2011 07:34:05 +0000] INFO: Running report handlers
 	[Thu, 01 Dec 2011 07:34:05 +0000] INFO: Report handlers complete

+See the examples for practical usage.

 ### Test chef-solo

 You may also like to test chef-solo but itself:

 	chef-solo

+## Usage Examples

+### List version information

 # License and Author

 Author:: [Chris Fordham][flaccid] (<chris@xhost.com.au>)